Main Content

 Data-Driven Decision Making

 Learn to analyze and make business decisions based on financial information.
-Located just blocks away from North America’s third largest financial centre, Rotman is the ideal place to build your finance career.
-The major in financial reporting and analysis leverages the teaching and research strengths of Rotman's faculty, recognized among the global top ten for finance and research.
+Leverage the teaching and research excellence of Rotman’s faculty, recognized among the Global Top Ten for finance and research.

-In this emphasis, you will learn how to interpret and analyze financial information in order to use this information in formulating business decisions.
-Specific topics covered include analyzing and interpreting financial statements; understanding the discretion involved in disclosure; the various incentives and pressures impacting on financial reporting decisions; identifying tax implications associated with various business and investment activities; risk management; developing business valuation techniques; forecasting earnings and firm value; and formulating decisions and recommendations based on financial analysis.
-During your course work in this major, you will learn the key drivers of reporting behavior, develop your understanding of financial statements, and obtain skills to make informed decisions using financial information.
+In the Accounting emphasis, you will learn how to interpret and analyze financial information in order to use this information in formulating business decisions.
+Through your course work, you will learn the key drivers of reporting behaviour, develop your understanding of financial statements, and obtain skills to make informed decisions using financial information.

 "While there is nothing illegal about the way tech companies report their earnings, these reports can be misleading to investors."